We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Editor

-Michael Horton has edited television programmes, 100s of commercials and 25-plus feature-length films.
-Along the way he has won NZ Film Awards for big screen classics Once Were WarriorsThe End of the Golden Weather and The Quiet Earth (one of many collaborations with director Geoff Murphy).
+Mike Horton has edited television programmes, 100s of commercials, award-winning short films and roughly 25 features.
+Along the way, he has won NZ Film Awards for big screen classics Once Were WarriorsThe End of the Golden Weather and The Quiet Earth, spent time in Middle-earth, and memorably summarised the entire history of New Zealand cinema in 56 minutes.

 In 1975 Horton was one of a group of rising talents to work on kidult series The Games Affair.
 Over the next few years he edited Fred Dagg classic Dagg Day Afternoon, worked with Sam Neill on documentary Surf Sail, and in 1979 made his feature-length debut, on an adaptation of Roger Hall's classic play about a mid-life crisis, Middle Age Spread.
 The print for the film was created in Australia; there were some moments of stress when the print arrived in Auckland for the premiere, and was one stop too dark.